 Once your readers learn about your site and what you provide, they will want to learn even more — about you.
 Give them your background and get personal.
 Your readers want to know that they can trust what you have to say.
 That means you need to share why you know this topic.

 While you want to be personal and share your story, make sure that your reader learns what you are doing for them.
-Your about me page gives a little background about you but honestly provides value to the reader so he or she knows what to expect from your site.
+Your about me page gives a little background about you but honestly provides value to the reader, so he or she knows what to expect from your site.

-5. Get Them To Engage With You
+5. Get Your Reader To Engage With You

 One mistake I see so often is no way for readers to connect or follow.
 Include a link to your active Facebook group, or ask them to sign up for your newsletter.
-Do something to encourage an action from them.
+Do something to encourage action from them.
 Always leave them wanting to learn more.
 Ask them to sign up or follow you on social media.
 Tell them to do something so that they stay connected to you.

-6. Give Them Helpful Information
+6. Give Your Audience Helpful Information

 Show the reader the type of help you are offering by putting links to some of your best content or the few that are the most helpful.
 When you provide them value from the start, they are more willing to stick around for more.

 Your about me page must engage your reader and allow them to understand what your site is about.
 The idea is that when they finish reading, they will want to follow you and read every word you have to say.

 About me page template

 Now that you know what to include in your about page, let’s put it all together.
 Here you will find a template.
 Follow this guide when writing your page to ensure you have everything covered – in the right order.